High Potassium Fertilizers.

 • What happens to it once you add it to a spray tank.

-• How it behaves on the leaf and
+• How does it behave on the leaf and

 • What happens to it if you wash it into the soil.

-K fertilizer salts vary widely in their properties and the above all effect the results you get.
+K fertilizer salts vary widely in their properties and all of the above effect the results you get.

 After N, Potassium (K) is the second most important nutrient for turf growth.